Impact of Evaporation Barriers on Solar-Captured Dark Matter Distribution and Evaporation Mass: Acknowledgements

 \section{Acknowledgements}

-We are especially grateful to Prof.~Zhengliang Liang for many helpful conversations, and we dedicate this work to the memory of Prof.~Kenji Kadota.
-This work was supported by the School of Fundamental Physics and Mathematical Sciences, Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences (UCAS), and by the Chinese Academy of Sciences.
+The author is especially grateful to Prof.~Zhengliang Liang for many helpful conversations and to Prof.~Chao-Qiang Geng for helpful advice.
+The author wishes to acknowledge Prof.~Kenji Kadota for past guidance and inspiration.
+This work was supported by the School of Fundamental Physics and Mathematical Sciences, Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences (UCAS) and by the Chinese Academy of Sciences.